MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-server/Set-SPServerScaleOutDatabaseDataSubRange.md

 ```

 ### -IgnoreSubRangePointOnBoundary
-Specifies whether to complete without any errors if the new subrange’s start and end points are the same.
+Specifies whether to complete without any errors if the new subrange's start and end points are the same.
 If this parameter is specified, no errors are displayed.

 ```yaml